pauler285/pauler285.github.io/_posts/2022-06-13-aws-immersion-day.md

 * DO NOT perform Task 1.5: Download the installation media (*We have provided an S3 bucket with HANA software installation media already, as per notes below*)

-#### Lab 2: Deploy SAP HANA
+### Lab 2: Deploy SAP HANA

 Follow instructions in the lab guide.
 Click “Lab 2: Deploy SAP HANA” and complete the below sections.

 * Task 2.1 - Option 1 – AWS Launch Wizard

-*_IMPORTANT POINTS FOR Lab Task 2.1:_*
+    *  IMPORTANT POINTS FOR Lab Task 2.1:

-    * For Step 7 – you will need to create your own bucket – use this link https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html , make sure to select region “us-east-1 (N. Virginia)”, name the bucket “<initials>-sc-<random_number>” so that the name is unique, and leave everything else default.
+        For Step 7 – you will need to create your own bucket – use this link [https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html), make sure to select region **“us-east-1 (N. Virginia)”**, name the bucket **"\<initials>-sc-<random_number>"** so that the name is unique, and leave everything else default.
 Once you create, you will need to select the bucket.
-    * For Step 20, point no. 4 use the following S3 URL *(including the concluding /)*:
+    * For Step 20, point no. 4 use the following S3 URL *(including the concluding /)*: [s3://launchwizard-160656184270/saps4hana-2021/HANADB/](s3://launchwizard-160656184270/saps4hana-2021/HANADB/)
-        *s3://launchwizard-160656184270/saps4hana-2021/HANADB/*
     * The deployment will take ~30 minutes to finish.
 * Task 2.2: Install HANA Admin Console

-#### Lab 3: Backup SAP HANA**
+### Lab 3: Backup SAP HANA**

-*_IMPORTANT:_* First step is to create an Amazon S3 Bucket to store your HANA Backup.
-Refer to link: https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html , make sure to select region “us-east-1 (N. Virginia)”, name the bucket “<initials>-bkp-<random_number>” so that the name is unique, and leave everything else default.
+*IMPORTANT:* First step is to create an Amazon S3 Bucket to store your HANA Backup.
+Refer to link:
+[https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html), make sure to select region **“us-east-1 (N. Virginia)”**, name the bucket **"\<initials>-bkp-<random_number>"** so that the name is unique, and leave everything else default.

 Click “Lab 3: Backup SAP HANA” and complete the below sections.